 Peace of Mind - Answering the following questions may help determine if "peace of mind" is a major factor for you.

 Again, the RV manufacturing process is different.
 There is a tremendous amount of human involvement.
 RV factories aren't full of computer programmed robots with precise processes.
-And humans make mistakes.
+Humans make mistakes and the act of driving an RV makes it susceptible to needing repairs.

 Budget Control - We use insurance to manage the risks of major financial outlays in our lives.
 Extended service contracts can take on that role as far as RV repairs go.
 More questions for you.

-An extended warranty is also somewhat of a hedge against rising prices.
+But if you want to control the risk of a potential large repair bill and you decide to purchase an extended warranty, note that it is also somewhat of a hedge against rising prices.
 The warranty company will pay retail prices at the time of the repair, but the warranty Buyer can be insulated from those price increases.
-In other words, once you purchase a contract, the Administrator can't come to you in year three asking you for more money because prices have gone up.
+In other words, once you purchase a contract, the Administrator can't come to you in year three asking you for more premium money because prices have gone up.

 Reasons NOT To Purchase